stackbit-projects/paula-velosa-fr-4afe7/content/pages/blog/green.md

 ---
 title: 'How to : Side hustles in programming'
-subtitle: 'my investigation in what is the '
+subtitle: my investigation in what side hustle to build if you like programming
 excerpt: >-
   Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ac ut consequat semper viverra